qmk/qmk_firmware/docs/feature_layouts.md

 This feature allows a keymap to be defined outside of the `keyboards/` directory, that can be compiled for keyboards with a common, community-established physical layout.

+#### Example
-Example: You have a QMK powered, TKL ANSI physical layout keyboard with a keymap configured to your new experimental functional layout.
+You have a QMK powered, TKL ANSI physical layout keyboard with a keymap configured to your new experimental functional layout.
 Your friend/"partner in keyboard layout crime" also has a QMK powered, TKL ANSI physical layout keyboard but it's a different model to yours and therefore it would require your friend to redefine your keymap exclusively for their keyboard.
 In this example, although the keyboards both have an identical physical layout, this same keymap has been defined twice; once for each keyboard.
 By placing this experimental keymap under the respective `tkl_ansi` Community Layout directory, the keymap in question has been defined once and then can be compiled for every QMK compatible keyboard with `tkl_ansi` Community Layout support.

 [Miryoku](https://github.com/manna-harbour/miryoku) functional layout is a prominent utiliser of this feature.